Moment evolution equations and moment matching for stochastic image EPDiff: Parametric Submodels

 The choice of parametric submodel is a question of modeling and not a strict mathematical issue.
-Most of the parametrizations considered can be described in terms of a lattice of radially symmetric noise fields similarly to \cite{arnaudon2019geometric,kuhnel2018stochastic}.
+To model the noise in a flexible manner, we first consider lattices of radially symmetric noise fields as in \cite{arnaudon2019geometric,kuhnel2018stochastic}.
 To be more precise, let $k\colon [0,\infty) \to [0,\infty)$ be a decreasing function and let $\Lambda = \{\mu_1,\ldots,\mu_p\}\subset (0,1)^2$ be a lattice of $p$ points.
 Then the corresponding parametrization of the noise fields is of the form